Meal Plans and Nutrition Guidance While on GLP-1/GLP-3 Medication

-Here’s the reality: meal plans that work brilliantly for one person often fail for another.
+Meal plans that work brilliantly for one person often fail for another.
 Someone who loves cooking might feel constrained by a rigid plan, while someone who prefers structure might struggle without specific guidance.
-Additionally, meal plans can’t account for individual preferences, dietary restrictions, cultural foods, or what’s available at your local grocery store.
+A fixed plan also can’t account for individual preferences, dietary restrictions, cultural foods, or what’s available at your local grocery store.

-Our philosophy is to teach you the principles of eating well while taking GLP-1 or GLP-3 medication, then let you apply those principles in ways that work for your life.
-This approach builds lasting skills rather than temporary compliance.
+A more durable approach is to learn the principles of eating well while taking GLP-1 or GLP-3 medication, then apply those principles in ways that fit your life.
+This builds lasting skills rather than temporary compliance.

 The Framework: Protein-Forward, Nutrient-Dense Eating

-The foundation of our nutrition guidance is simple: prioritize protein, eat nutrient-dense foods, stay hydrated, and listen to your body’s signals.
-Here’s why this framework works so well on GLP-1 and GLP-3 medications.
+The foundation of this general guidance is simple: prioritize protein, eat nutrient-dense foods, stay hydrated, and listen to your body’s signals.
+Here’s why this framework tends to work well alongside GLP-1 and GLP-3 medications.

 Protein is paramount.
 Aim for 100-150 grams of protein daily, distributed across meals.
 Adequate protein preserves lean muscle during weight loss, keeps you satisfied longer, and supports the body composition changes you want to see.
 Good protein sources include chicken, fish, turkey, lean beef, eggs, Greek yogurt, cottage cheese, and plant-based options like legumes and tofu.